Libraries Employee IIPP Checklist & Core-Emergency Preparedness Online Training

 Examples might include: loose or missing carpet tiles, slick/wet floors or stairs, broken windows, chairs, or other equipment, or faulty electrical switches.

-*Additionally, students should have the phone number of their direct supervisor, functional supervisor(s), who to contact if their supervisor is not available, and the department chair or manager of their department/unit.
+*Additionally, employees should have the phone number of their direct supervisor, functional supervisor(s), who to contact if their supervisor is not available, and the department chair or manager of their department/unit.

-*Supervisors may ask their student assistants to read additional information.
-If a student assistant's supervisor deems that their student employee needs to take the full EHS IIPP, then the student assistant must do so.
+*Supervisors may ask their employees to read additional information.
+If a employee's supervisor deems that their employee needs to take the full EHS IIPP, then the employee must do so.

-*By signing and dating this document, all newly hired student assistants are acknowledging that they have received information on the topics outlined in the checklist above.
+*By signing and dating this document, all newly hired employees are acknowledging that they have received information on the topics outlined in the checklist above.